-Install shut-off valves and unions so that the water heater can be isolated from the heating module should servicing of the water heater become necessary.
+1. Install shut-off valves and unions so that the water heater can be isolated from the heating module should servicing of the water heater become necessary.

-- Install a drain valve at the lowest point of the heating loop so that water can be drained from the heating module without affecting the water heater. - If the air handler does not have a venting means at the highest point of the piping arrangement, install an air bleed at the highest point of the plumbing arrangement. - 4.
-Install a solenoid valve before the side tap return to prevent cold water from continuously entering the water heater.
-Failure to install a solenoid valve could cause "stacking" and cause the T&P valve to open.
+- 2. Install a drain valve at the lowest point of the heating loop so that water can be drained from the heating module without affecting the water heater. - 3.
+If the air handler does not have a venting means at the highest point of the piping arrangement, install an air bleed at the highest point of the plumbing arrangement. - 4.
+Important: Install a spring loaded check valve in the side tap return line to prevent cold water from continuously entering the water heater.
+Failure to install such a valve could cause "stacking" and cause the T&P valve to open.